M.A. in Military History

 - Gain knowledge of armed conflict at all levels of warfare: strategic, operational, and tactical.

 - Appreciate the political, social, economic, environmental, geographic, and cultural contexts of war.

 - Develop skills in historical thinking, analytical research, and clear, persuasive writing.

 - Analyze and apply issues of military leadership and decision making throughout history.

 - Explore the human dimension of war and experience of combat.

-- Applicants are expected to have a cumulative undergraduate grade point average of at least 2.5 and a 3.0 in their major.
-Students who fail to meet the minimum score requirement may be provisionally accepted into the MA degree program provided all other admission requirements have been met.
-Students who score between 283-289 on the GRE or above 380 on the MAT may apply for provisional status.
-Upon completion of the first eight hours of degree coursework, with a minimum GPA of 3.50, the student is considered fully admitted.
-Admission tests must be current within five (5) years of application and official score sent directly to the CGC office at the request of the student.
+Submission of official transcripts* from all degrees earned from previous colleges or universities.
+Students must be able to demonstrate an earned undergraduate degree from a regionally accredited institution with a competitive grade point average.
+Applicants are expected to have a cumulative undergraduate GPA of at least 2.5 and at least a 3.0 in the major.
+Students who fail to meet the minimum score requirement may be provisionally accepted into the M.A. degree program provided all other admission requirements have been met.
+Upon completion of the first nine hours of degree coursework, with a minimum GPA of 3.50, the student is considered fully admitted.

-- Submission of two signed letters of recommendation, normally from a former professor, commanding officer, or employer.
-It is preferred that at least one of the letters come from a former professor.
-Each reference should be as specific as possible in analyzing the applicant’s potential for success in the program.
+Submission of one letter of recommendation, ideally from a former professor.
+A recommendation from a commanding officer or employer will be accepted.
+The letter should be as specific as possible in analyzing the applicant’s writing, research, and analytical skills and potential for success in the program.